Chefs Notes

 The roasted red peppers I used were jarred.
 They came pre-roasted and sliced into thin strips.
 You can obviously roast your own peppers.
 However, I happened to have this on hand and wanted to use them up.
 They're actually pretty good out of the jar, so if you want to save some time, I suggest going this route.
 I used about ½ a cup of peppers in total.

 At 7:24 pm, I added about ¼ cup of pesto.
 Again, this was pesto that I made a few days ago and put in the fridge.
 You can make it from scratch (link at the top of the post), or you can buy it.
 I prefer to make it because it tastes better and has no preservatives and stabilizers.
 But, if you want to save some time, you can go that route.
 Once I added in the pesto, I let it cook for about a minute before adding in the cream.
+This is really just sauce making at its simplest -- building layers of flavour one ingredient at a time.

 At first, I added in a ½ cup of heavy cream, but I ended up having to add in a bit more to loosen the sauce.
 In total, I used about ¾ of a cup.
 If you don't want to use the cream I suggest making a bechamel by cooking roux into milk to thicken it.
 You don't want to add straight milk or anything less than heavy cream (whipping) because it will curdle when it hits the heat.

-After adding the cream, which came to a boil very quickly I tasted the sauce and added a bit more salt and pepper as was needed.
+After adding the cream, which came to a boil very quickly, I tasted the sauce and added a bit more salt and pepper as was needed.
 Then I added in 2 big handfuls of baby spinach and stirred until it was softened into the sauce.

 At 7:28 pm, my pasta was done.
 I drained it and added it to my sauce.